AIPS NRAO AIPS HELP file for MAXFIT in 31DEC09

 PURPOSE

-specified 3x3 map area in order to determine the location and
+3x3 map area in order to determine the location and intensity of an

-intensity of the extremum to other verbs and tasks.
-After
+of the extremum to other verbs and tasks.
+After execution PIXVAL will

-MAXFIT is less sophisticated than IMFIT, which does a
+MAXFIT is less sophisticated than IMFIT and JMFIT, which do

-linearized least-square solution on a specified map region
+linearized least-square solutions on a specified map region for a set

-to a set of Gaussians.
-If you want to determine the component
+of Gaussians.
+If you want to determine the component size, determine

 a + b*x + c*y + d*x*y + e*x*x + f*y*y